NicolasGuilloux/KGet-Integrator/ReadMe.md

 Click on the button "Load an unpacked extension" and select the "Chrome" folder.

+Copy the extension ID (something like `chrome-extension://ID_HASH`).

+Edit the `/etc/chromium/native-messaging-hosts/com.kgetdm.chrome.json` and add your ID to the `allowed_origins` key.

 ### Firefox installation

-Install the Native messaging hosts: `cp Conf/com.kgetdm.firefox.json /usr/lib/mozilla/native-messaging-hosts/com.kgetdm.firefox.json`
+Install the Native messaging hosts: `cp Conf/com.kgetdm.firefox.json /usr/lib/mozilla/native-messaging-hosts/com.kgetdm.firefox.json`.
+You may have to create this folder.

 Install the extension: https://addons.mozilla.org/fr/firefox/addon/kget-integration/